OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/groups/Group_Management.md

   * Send E-mail: Send E-mails to multiple groups simultaneously.
   * Delete: Coaches are able to delete all the groups they supervise.

+!!! hint
 	In order to see and use the corresponding options, you must have at least one group selected.

 ## Published Groups